katydecorah/remark-frontmatter-validator/README.md

 - `match` - A [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) that the value must match.
 - `required` - Set the value as `true` if it is required.

-There can be up to 2 tags and it can match writing, code, or notes:
+In the example below, there can be up to 2 `tags` and it can match "writing", "code", or "notes":

 ```json
 "tags": {